-- [31] The Board was not persuaded by the Complainant's sale comparables.
+[31] The Board was not persuaded by the Complainant's sale comparables.
 The Complainant acknowledged that the first six sales in market area #3 should probably be ignored.
-In addition, the remaining eight sale comparables had a number of issues such as: condo units; purchased for condo conversion; portfolio sale; incorrect number of suites; and sale comparable in fair condition.
+In addition, the remaining eight sale comparables had a number of issues such as: condo units; purchased for condo conversion; portfolio sale; incorrect number of suites; and a sale comparable in fair condition.
 As such, these comparable properties were not comparable to the subject.
-This left basically 2 sale comparables left to compare with the subject property and two sale comparables is not sufficient to alter an assessment. - [32] The Board was not persuaded by the Respondent's sale comparables.
+This left basically two sale comparables left to compare with the subject property and two sale comparables is not sufficient to alter an assessment.

+[32] The Board was not persuaded by the Respondent's sale comparables.
 Four of the five sale comparables were low rise as compared to the subject being a high rise apartment.
-In addition, the only high rise sale comparable that has underground parking, like the subject, is 30 years newer than the subject.
-In the Board's view, these sales comparables were not valid for comparison purposes. - [33] The Board was persuaded by the test performed by the Respondent on the Complainant's actual operating income statement.
-By utilizing the cap rate assigned by Boardwalk, the Respondent was able to show the market value of \$13,616,500 supported the 2013 assessment of \$13,275,000. - [34] The Respondent advised the Board that all sale comparables were vetted and verified by the City's valuation group, whereas the Complainant stated that little further investigation had been completed on the sale comparables he had presented.
-The Board concluded that the Respondent's analysis is more reliable than the third party reports utilized by the Complainant. - [35] The Board was somewhat persuaded by the Respondent's equity analysis.
-The analysis included high-rises in market area 1C and notes the subject property is treated fairly and equitably in relation to other high rises in market area 1C. - [36] The Board notes that the amended request of \$12,853,500 is a 3.2% reduction in the 2013 assessment of \$13,275,000.
-The Board would be most reluctant to alter an assessment, or change an assessment, if the evidence indicates a change to the assessment within 5%; which the evidence does not. - [37] The Board notes that sales comparables of the Complainant are not time adjusted; but the GIM's of the sales comparables are time adjusted.
+In addition, the only high rise sale comparable is 36 years newer than the subject.
+In the Board's view, these sales comparables were not valid for comparison purposes.

+[33] The Board was persuaded by the test performed by the Respondent on the Complainant's actual operating income statement.
+By utilizing the cap rate assigned by Boardwalk, the Respondent was able to show the market value of \$11,261,629 supported the 2013 assessment of \$9,881,500.

+[34] The Respondent had advised the Board that all sale comparables were vetted and verified by the City's valuation group, whereas the Complainant stated that little further investigation had been completed on the sale comparables.
+The Board concluded that the Respondent's analysis is more reliable than the third party reports utilized by the Complainant.

+[35] The Board was somewhat persuaded by the Respondent's equity analysis.
+The analysis included high-rises in market area 1C and notes the subject property is treated fairly and equitably in relation to other high rises in market area 1C.

+[36] The Board notes that sales comparables of the Complainant are not time adjusted; but the GIM's of the sales comparables are time adjusted.
 The Board questions the validity and accuracy of this assessment methodology by the Complainant.
 The data is derived from third party sources and the sources are not always identified.
-There is not always income verification or the verification of the expenses. - [38] The Board sees no basis on the evidence presented by the Complainant for reducing the GIM for the subject property.
+There is not always income verification or the verification of the expenses.

+[37] The Board sees no basis on the evidence presented by the Complainant for reducing the GIM for the subject property.
 The Complainant did not give the Board sufficient nor compelling evidence for the Board to form an opinion as to the incorrectness of the 2013 assessment.